CoreJust/ChessGM/readme.md

 # Overview
-ChessMaster2023 is a chess engine written in C++.
+ChessGM is a chess engine written in C++.
 It supports both Winboard and UCI and has its own console interface.

 The engine is based on my old project (that I have never published), some of the auxiliary functions (mostly move generation, the magic bitboards) are based on [Stockfish](https://github.com/official-stockfish/Stockfish/tree/master).